andrewstarritt/andrewstarritt.github.io/acai_release_notes.md

 The introduction of the 1.7 series is due to how the ACAI client stores and uses PV names internally.

+### <span style='color:#00aa88'>1.7.3</span>

+Release date: 10-08-2022

+Added a new function getEnumerationIndex (string to int) function which is the reverse of getEnumeration (int to string), i.e. it allow an enumeration state string to be converted to in integer (or returns -1 when no match).<br>
+__Note:__ the conversion is strict in that it __is__ case and white space sensitive.

+Modified the minFieldValue/maxFieldValue functions to refect the number of enumeration states when the field type is DBF_ENUM.

 ### <span style='color:#00aa88'>1.7.2</span>

 Release date: 18-07-2022